Trump Is Getting Away With These Dangerous Actions Right Under Our Noses

 Police on motorcycles patrolling a non-violent anti segregation demonstration in Birmingham, Alabama, US, 10th May 1963.
 (Photo by Central Press/Hulton Archive/Getty Images)

-Back in March, the administration moved to take out language preventing segregation.
-A public memo was sent out by the General Services Administration to explain the federal government will no longer prohibit contractors from having segregated restaurants, waiting rooms or water fountains.
-The memo read, “When issuing new solicitations or contracts do not include any of the following provisions and clauses… Prohibition of segregated facilities.”
+Back in March 2025, the administration moved to remove language preventing segregation.
+The General Services Administration sent a public memo explaining that the federal government will no longer prohibit contractors from having segregated restaurants, waiting rooms or water fountains.
+The memo read, “When issuing new solicitations or contracts, do not include any of the following provisions and clauses… Prohibition of segregated facilities.”

 The assassination of far-right activist Charlie Kirk rocked the conservative world beyond belief.
 During his televised memorial service, Trump aide Stephen Miller shockingly vowed vengeance for Kirk’s killing.
 “It is a vast domestic terror movement,” said Miller, emphasizing what he claimed is an imminent threat.